reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

    Load the IDC script into IDA, or convert it if you are using a different disassembler.

-4) Code blocks copied from ROM to RAM
+5) Code blocks copied from ROM to RAM

    .. code:: shell

      ./run_canon_fw.sh EOSM2,firmware="boot=0" -d romcpy |& grep ROMCPY
     [ROMCPY] 0xFFFF0000 -> 0x0        size 0x40       at 0xFFFF0980
     [ROMCPY] 0xFFFE0000 -> 0x100000   size 0xFF2C     at 0xFFFF0FCC
-    [ROMCPY] 0xFFD1F02C -> 0x1900     size 0xB70A0    at 0xFF0C000C
+    [ROMCPY] 0xFFD1F0E4 -> 0x1900     size 0xB70A0    at 0xFF0C000C
     [ROMCPY] 0xFF0C0E04 -> 0x4B0      size 0x1E8      at 0xFF0C0D70

-   You may extract these blobs with:
+   You may extract these blobs with e.g.:

    .. code:: shell

      dd if=ROM1.BIN of=EOSM2.0x1900.BIN bs=1 skip=$((0xD1F0E4)) count=$((0xB70A0))

-   If you are analyzing the main firmware, load EOSM2.0x1900.BIN as an additional binary file (in IDA, choose segment 0, offset 0x1900).
+   If you are analyzing the main firmware, load ``EOSM2.0x1900.BIN`` as an additional binary file (in IDA, choose segment 0, offset 0x1900).
 Do the same for the blob copied at 0x4B0.

    If you are analyzing the bootloader, extract and load the first two blobs in the same way.
    Other models may have slightly different configurations, so YMMV.

+   |

 Initial test run
 ''''''''''''''''